utkarshkukreti/dust-deploy/README.md

 writing your own recipes
 ------------

-because the above recipes will probably not in all cases fullfill your needs, it's pretty easy to write your own recipes.
+because the above recipes will probably not in all cases fulfill your needs, it's pretty easy to write your own recipes.
 You can either file them in using a git pull request (if you think it's a generic one which others might use as well), or place them locally in the "recipes" folder in your mynetwork.dust directory.

-dust comes with a set of predifined functions to perform system taks, which you can (and should!) use.
+dust comes with a set of predefined functions to perform system tasks, which you can (and should!) use.

 ### the server.rb methods you can (and should!) use